ransomewareimmunityproject/powershell-scripts/README.md

 Powershell scripts for making your Windows System secured against Ransomeware threats!
 This scripts allow an administrator to harden the Windows Environment

 # Instruction:
-Read this comments in powershell code before executing them
+Read the comments in powershell code before executing them
 # Usage
 Run this scripts using powershell